Social Data Science

 • Example: Next election, would we expect a high or low turnout at a university town?

-• What if we want to know why?
+• What if we ask a causal question?

 Causal Inference